Summer Session Registration for Incoming Students

 As an embodiment of LMU's mission and the university's commitment to diversity, these courses provide students with a foundation of critical knowledge and understanding for reflective contemplation that informs, forms and transforms them as women and men for others.

-Days: Tuesdays and Thursdays
+Tuesdays and Thursdays (Online)

-CRN: 20068
+CRN: 20088

 An introductory course designed to give an overview of African American studies in order to familiarize the student with the history, culture, aspirations, and contemporary issues of the African American experience.

-Days: Mondays and Wednesdays
+Mondays and Wednesdays (Online)

-CRN: 20091
+CRN: 20170

 An interdisciplinary overview of Chicana/o-Latina/o Studies to familiarize students with historical and contemporary issues in Chicana/o and Latina/o communities.